nb-twy/ParkDirectories/README.md

 Have fun zooming around your system!

 ### Using Park Directories
-Getting started is easy.
 You can read everything you need to know from the command's help.
 ```bash
 pd -h
 Park Directories